The best home video surveillance systems will make it simple to monitor your property.

 The smart home integration also means that security can be just one aspect of your smart home, along with bulbs, heating, and even plugs for electricity.

-Here then are the best in home video surveillance options in 2020.
+Here then are the best in home video surveillance options.

 Nest provides a wireless home video surveillance system, which can connect with Google Home Hub to provide a smart solution for more than just security.